Kolmogorov--Arnold stability: Conclusions

-To give a very simple instance of this problem, consider an adversary which acts on $\R^5$ merely by Euclidian translation.
-So, \(\R^5=\{T\}\) is (also) our group of allowed adversaries.
-If one translates any given coordinate axis, the <<forced>> values will not cross and, trivially, the adversary may be defeated by simply pre-composing \(\{g^T_1,\ldots,g^T_5\}\) by the inverse translation \(T^{-1}\)~--- \textbf{if} we are allowed five independent outer functions, one for each hidden layer neuron.
-If we continue, though, to maintain the initial rules of our game, and ask for a single outer function \(g^T\), then the independent axial translations of the <<forced>> values, now projected onto a single Real axis, will in general cross, causing a divergence of \(\mathop{\text{Lip}}(g^T)\) and a loss of equi-continuity.
+To give a very simple instance of this problem, consider a re-parameterization that acts on $\R^5$ merely by Euclidian translation.
+So, \(\R^5=\{T\}\) is (also) our group of allowed re-parameterizations.
+If one translates any given coordinate axis, the `forced' values will not cross and, trivially, the re-parameterization may be defeated by simply pre-composing \(\{g^T_1,\ldots,g^T_5\}\) by the inverse translation \(T^{-1}\)~--- \textbf{if} we are allowed five independent outer functions, one for each hidden layer neuron.
+If we continue, though, to maintain the initial rules of our game, and ask for a single outer function \(g^T\), then the independent axial translations of the `forced' values, now projected onto a single Real axis, will in general cross, causing a divergence of \(\mathop{\text{Lip}}(g^T)\) and a loss of equi-continuity.
 This is the simplest context in which we do not know how to answer our question.
-As explained in our discussion of affine adversaries, translations \(\{T\}\) it makes no difference whether the adversarial action occurs before or after summation is taken at the hidden layer.
+As explained in our discussion of affine re-parameterizations, translations \(\{T\}\) it makes no difference whether the re-parameterization action occurs before or after summation is taken at the hidden layer.

 There is another natural question concerning the computability of all functions.
-We do not give the precise definition of a computable function \(\R\to\R\) which can be found e.g. in \cite{Brattka2007, wiki-Computable-func}.
-Analogously to \cite{HechtNielsen1987KolmogorovsMN, Brattka2007} we give the following final question.
+We do not give the precise definition of a computable function \(\R\to\R\) which can be found, for example, in \cite{Brattka2007, wiki-Computable-func}.
+Analogously to \cite{HechtNielsen1987KolmogorovsMN, Brattka2007}, we pose the following final question.

 \begin{question} Does the class of functions \(I^n \to \R\), implementable by neural networks with a single hidden layer and computable activation functions, computable weights, and a computable adversary acting as in Figure~\ref{fig:network-in}, coincide with the class of all computable functions \(I^n\to\R\)? \end{question}